radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-01-development-tools.md

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.go)

+> 📝 **Tip** - If your are using GitHub Codespaces or Dev Containers, the Go extension is already installed for you.
+You find more details on these options in the [Repository Prerequisites](../contributing-code-prerequisites/README.md).

 Install both of these and then follow the steps in the *Quick Start* for the Go extension.